SteveJM/Bash-Intro/Course.md

 ### ls

 This command lists the contents of the current directory.
 By default, 'ls' will show you the directories and files that are stored in your current directory.
 However, you can also give it the name of a directory to list.
-In common with many of the cammands, 'ls' can be given additional "options".
-These 'options' can be used to request more detailed information abount the directory contents.
+In common with many of the commands, 'ls' can be given additional "options".
+These 'options' can be used to request more detailed information about the directory contents.
 There is always a space between the command itself and the options.
 The two most common options are '-l' which shows detailed information for each file, such as its size, and '-a' which tells 'ls' to include *all* files (by default files starting with a '.' are considered 'hidden').
 Often both of these options are use together, as '-al'.

 ### cat

-The command 'catalogs' (displays) the contents of a file.
-Note that it will attempt to work on whatever file it is geven, if the file is not human readable (what we consider to be 'binary' data) you will get gobbledy gook out.
+The command 'catalogues' (displays) the contents of a file.
+Note that it will attempt to work on whatever file it is given, if the file is not human readable (what we consider to be 'binary' data) you will get gobbledy gook out.

 ### cp

 This command copies one or more files.
 The general syntax is "cp source destination".
-A useful option is '-R which, if the source is a directory will recusively copy all of the contents below that location to the destination.
+A useful option is '-R which, if the source is a directory will recursively copy all of the contents below that location to the destination.

 ### mv